 TEA cannot use the special education complaints to

 - other local matters of concern.

-These types of issues may be addressed to campus or district-level
+You may address these types of issues to campus or district-level

 administration and/or through the district's local grievance process.